gmboowa/ASFV-ONT-Gen/README.md

-# ASFV-ONT-Gen: A Pipeline for African Swine Fever Virus ONT Whole-Genome Analysis
+# ASFV-ONT-Gen: A pipeline for African swine fever virus ONT whole-genome analysis

 **ASFV-ONT-Gen** is a modular pipeline for analyzing whole-genome sequencing data of African Swine Fever Virus (ASFV) using Oxford Nanopore Technologies (ONT).
 It covers preprocessing, assembly, annotation, and phylogenetic analysis using a reference genome such as `NC_044959.2.fasta`.